-What happens if you tear your meniscus, and you don’t get it fixed?What happens if you tear your meniscus, and you don’t get it fixed? https://phoenixspineandjoint.com/wp-content/uploads/2021/12/87236458-scaled-e1630619335396-1024x768.jpg 1024 768 Phoenixspine Web Phoenixspine Web https://secure.gravatar.com/avatar/18bf1f504dd89d08379e7d365cb1d4a5?s=96&d=mm&r=g
+What happens if you tear your meniscus, and you don’t get it fixed?What happens if you tear your meniscus, and you don’t get it fixed? https://phoenixspineandjoint.com/wp-content/uploads/2021/12/87236458-scaled-e1630619335396-1024x768.jpg 1024 768 Phoenix Spine & Joint https://phoenixspineandjoint.com/wp-content/uploads/2021/12/87236458-scaled-e1630619335396-1024x768.jpg

 A torn meniscus causes extreme knee pain that is so severe the knee feels locked.
 It’s bad enough when it happens to a regular person, but when professional athletes tear their meniscus there can be millions of dollars on the line if they don’t play.

-Jordan Romano had no choice; after the MRI he entered therapy and treatment immediately and pitched through pain for the rest of the season.
+Jordan Romano had no choice; the team needed its star reliever.
+In particular after having lost so many games to COVID-19.
+After the MRI he entered treatment immediately and pitched through the pain for the rest of the season.